Mohini117/Web-devolopment-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Run this code on your computer
+1. git clone my-repository-URL
+2. After cloning, you should go into the project folder: cd repository-name
+3. Install Dependencies:
+npm install
+4. Run in your terminal :
+ng serve